/

 179.1 x 168.9 cm

-The Four Elements is a painting by Louis Finson, a 17th century Flemish Baroque painter, collector and art dealer of Caravaggio, acquired through Nicholas Hall by the Sarah Campbell Blaffer Foundation at the Museum of Fine Arts, Houston.
+The Four Elements is a painting by Louis Finson, a 17th century Flemish Baroque painter, collector and art dealer of Caravaggio.
+Nicholas Hall sold it on behalf of a private collector to the Sarah Campbell Blaffer Foundation at the MFA Houston.

 Signature and inscriptions